carpentries/carpentries.org/content/posts/2026/06/UK_Carpentries_Spotlight.md

 ## Key Achievements

-- Community built from scratch: grew from a first meeting of ~30 people in February 2021 to a sustained, active monthly community spanning dozens of UK universities and research institutions.
+- **Community built from scratch**: The subcommunity grew from a first meeting of ~30 people in February 2021 to a sustained, active monthly community spanning dozens of UK universities and research institutions.
-- Sustained instructor pipeline: The monthly checkout sessions have helped many new Carpentries Instructors complete their certification.
+- **Sustained Instructor pipeline**: The monthly checkout sessions have helped many new Carpentries Instructors complete their certification.
-- Lesson development and translation supported through advice, sharing experiences and supporting members in taking on these activities - a significant contribution to global open education.
+- **Lesson development and translation**: Contributions have been supported through advice, sharing experiences and supporting members in taking on these activities - a significant contribution to global open education.
-- Networking and collaboration: members have coordinated joint workshops, shared Instructors and helpers across institutions, and built lasting professional relationships across the UK RSE and research training community.
+- **Networking and collaboration**: Members have coordinated joint workshops, shared Instructors and helpers across institutions, and built lasting professional relationships across the UK RSE and research training community.
-- Contribution to the wider Carpentries: UK community members have contributed to global Carpentries governance, curriculum development, and events such as CarpentryConnect.
+- **Contribution to the wider Carpentries**: UK community members have contributed to global Carpentries governance, curriculum development, and events such as CarpentryConnect.
-- SSI Fellows pipeline: multiple members of the community were named SSI Fellows, and vice versa - many SSI Fellows get introduced to the Carpentries community and become actively involved in Carpentries work as part of their Fellowships.
+- **SSI Fellows pipeline**: multiple members of the community were named SSI Fellows, and vice versa - many SSI Fellows get introduced to the Carpentries community and become actively involved in The Carpentries work as part of their fellowships.

 ## Contact details and Social Media